 There were no portions of New Testaments books among the Dead Sea Scrolls, and Jesus is nowhere mentioned in them.

 Advanced dating tests in the early 1990s confirmed that the biblical scrolls date to the two centuries before Christ (George Bonani, “Carbon-14 Tests Substantiate Scroll Dates,” Biblical Archaeology Review, November/December 1991, p.
 72).

 The Great Isaiah Scroll

-The most important and complete Old Testament book among the Dead Sea Scrolls is the Great Isaiah Scroll, which contains all 66 books of Isaiah.
+The most important and complete Old Testament book among the Dead Sea Scrolls is the Great Isaiah Scroll, which contains all 66 chapters of Isaiah.
 It was found in the first cave and was written on 17 pieces of sheepskin sewn together to form a scroll measuring about 24 feet in length.
 It resides at the Shrine of the Book at the Israel Museum in Jerusalem, and a realistic facsimile is on display in the main room.
 It has been dated at least four times by the carbon-14 method and the results have ranged from 335 to 107 BC.
 Other techniques (e.g., writing material and style, associated coins and other artifacts) have dated it to 150-100 BC.
-Thus it was written at least a century before Christ and probably two centuries before.
+Thus, it was written at least a century before Christ and probably two centuries before.

 The Essenes Cult

 The non-biblical books of the Dead Sea Scrolls represent a wide range of books, many of which are the heretical teachings of a Jewish cult called the Essenes, which probably operated a monastic community nearby at Qumran.
 They considered themselves the true Israel and believed that God had called them to restore the Law of Moses and establish the kingdom of God on earth.
 Their leader was called “the Teacher of Righteousness.”